lukingroup/pylabnet/README.md

 If you are an internal user (SiV Lukin lab team), and you would like to setup the package on a new machine, you can follow the steps below:

 1. First, clone the repository onto the local machine.
+Make sure github is installed on the local machine!
 Follow instructions in setup/readme.txt

 If you plan on developing the package (e.g. writing new drivers or scripts that do not exist yet), then please follow steps 2-6.
 If you plan on immediately using the package for expeirmental control without development, skip to step 7.